 The market prices of our common stock have been highly volatile.
-The market has from time to time experienced significant price and volume fluctuations that are unrelated to the operating performance of particular companies.
-Please see the table contained in Item 5 of this Report which sets forth the range of high and low closing prices of our common stock for the calendar quarters indicated.
+The market has from time to time experienced significant price and volume fluctuations that are unrelated to the operating performance of particular companies, especially over the last few years.
+Please see the table contained in Item 5 of Part II of this Report which sets forth the range of high and low closing prices of our common stock for the calendar quarters indicated.